Matt Cartwright: Post-congressional career

-Cartwright was appointed to the board of the Pennsylvania Northeast Regional Railroad Authority.
-His term expires in 2029.
+Cartwright was appointed to the board of the Pennsylvania Northeast Regional Railroad Authority, with his term expiring in 2029.
+In June 2025, Cartwright joined the law firm Lowey Dannenberg, P.C., as a partner in their Healthcare Litigation practice group, which brings claims against pharmaceutical and medical device manufacturers.

 Political positions

-Cartwright votes with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight analysis completed in January 2023.
+Cartwright voted with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight analysis completed in January 2023.